yaqoobcs/greans-snns-tpr/Ch 6 Networks evolved with both types of noise/README.txt

+ # Ch 6 networks evolved in the presence of noise and variation
 To load a network file run GreansInt_ReleaseUPX
 Select Genomes from the top menu
 From the drop-down list select "load and show individual files"